The Apple Farm Restaurant: How About Them Apples?

 There is a gift shop, “My Favorite Things” Boutique with unique and outrageous items!
 We spent some time looking at everything and trying on funny glasses and hats..Fun for all ages!

-Firestone's Grill: A Great Bar & Grill in Downtown SLO
+Firestone Grill: A Good Bar & Grill in Downtown SLO

-The food here is mostly barbeque: Tri tip sandwich, hamburgers, BBQ pork sandwich, cajun sausage sandwich, grilled chicken sandwich, etc...
+The food here is mostly BBQ: Tri-tip sandwich, ribs, 1/2 chicken, hamburgers, BBQ pork sandwich, tri tip salad, cajun sausage sandwich, fish tacos, grilled chicken sandwich, etc...
 I believe there is also a chicken salad or a taco salad or something.
 I hear this is very good too, but I always stick to the BBQ food.
 The restaurant has patio seating outdoors, tables directly inside, and a bar area with multiple televisions and satellite TV for all the sports you could possible want.
-It is usually somewhat noisy inside, and there is often a line out the door, but don't let this scare you off.
+It is usually noisy inside, and there is often a line out the door, but don't let this scare you off.
 The line usually moves quickly, but I would recommend having somebody in your party snag a table as soon as one becomes available, because they go quickly.

 Favorite Dish: The Tri-Tip sandwich is my favorite meal here.
 I would also recommend sharing a basket of fries with the rest of your party.
 The fries are thin and have a very tasty seasoning on them.
 The burgers are good too (especially the ABC burger - Avocado, Bacon, and Cheese), and I also like the Cajun Sausage Sandwich.
-I would probably order the Tri-Tip sandwich all the time, but it has gone from $3.75 when I moved here (1998) to something like $7.25 now (2006).
+I would probably order the Tri-Tip sandwich all the time, but the price went up.
 It's still my favorite though.

 - Budget Travel

 - Study Abroad